 VVCTB mergers with the Vail Valley Chamber of Commerce to become the Vail Valley Chamber & Tourism Bureau (VVCTB).

-VVCTB becomes the Vail Valley Partnership to better reflect the organization's partnership with the community, businesses and commitment to enhancing the region's tourism industry.
+VVCTB becomes Vail Valley Partnership to better reflect the organization's partnership with the community, businesses and commitment to enhancing the region's tourism industry.
 New bylaws and a new governing body, the Board of Governors, are adopted in addition to the motto: support, unite, lead.